 When you utilize body language the right way, it is reflected in your presentation as confidence and authority.
 Body language also helps with audience engagement by subconsciously showing your own interest in the topic.

 Developing body awareness throughout your presentation will be a competitive advantage to delivering your next speech with authority.

-During a presentation, your hands are some of the most noticeable parts which means your gestures are a key component of mastering your body language.
-But don’t use awkward, jittery hand movements.
+During a presentation, your hands are very noticeable which means your gestures are a key component of mastering your body language.
+Avoiding awkward, jittery hand movements is key.